MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 >[!IMPORTANT]
->Your Bot Framework bot must be added to the Power Virtual Agents bot's **Allowlist** for the skill connection to work!
+>Your Bot Framework bot must be added to the Power Virtual Agents bot's **Allowlist** for the skill connection to work.

 ## Test Power Virtual Agents bot as a skill with a Bot Framework bot
 You can test your Bot Framework bot calling a Power Virtual Agents bot as a skill by using [Emulator](https://docs.microsoft.com/en-us/composer/how-to-connect-to-a-skill?tabs=v2x#test-in-the-emulator).